Unambiguous Sequenceable Barcodes

 Quality Control of the libraries and the final screening representation analysis are greatly facilitated by the incorporation of easily sequenced barcodes in each shRNA construct.
 The barcodes enable unambiguous identification of each shRNA species with Next-Generation Sequencing (NGS).
 Depending on the shRNA library that you have chosen, the barcodes and flanking primers will vary.
 For example, the barcodes in the DECIPHER shRNA Libraries are 18 nucleotides long, while the barcodes in the Human Genome-Wide shRNA Library are 22 nucleotides long.
 Upon lentiviral transduction, barcodes integrate into the genomic DNA along with the shRNA expression cassette and are permanently present but not expressed in the cell.
 Lastly, some libraries contain clonal barcodes, which enable tracking of individual cell clones expressing specific shRNA sequences.
 These allow for a wider variety of screening protocols that involve cell proliferation, differentiation, migration, metastasis, or apoptosis in specific clones.

-Please refer to the User Manual and Product Analysis Certificate (PAC) for the specific library you are using for detailed information on the barcodes.
+Please refer to the User Manual and Product Certificate (PC or PAC) for the specific library you are using for detailed information on the barcodes.
 An example barcode structure is shown below.

 Representation Levels of Individual shRNA Sequences